 Yes, each service's care minutes targets are static throughout the quarter once they have been calculated, even if the service's resident case mix changes.
-For more information see Section 4 of the Care minutes and 24/7 registered nurse responsibility guide.
+For more information see Section 4 of the Care minutes and 24/7 registered nurse responsibilities - guide for residential aged care providers.